AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

       end if;
     end Pop_When_Available;

 Everything is fine here. ``Model`` is only accessed inside ``Update_Model`` which is itself a ghost procedure.
-Moreover, we don’t need to add any contract to ``Update_Model``.
+Moreover, we don't need to add any contract to ``Update_Model``.
 Indeed, as it is a local procedure, it will be inlined by GNATprove.

 Example #6